Are you suddenly losing a lot of hair?

 Hereditary hair loss in men

-• Typical thinning of hair in the forehead area.
+• Typical thinning of the hair in the forehead area.

 • Progressive receding hairline.